In most operating systems, user data, system data, and configuration files can become intermingled, which can make them challenging to manage.

 Copy the default configuration as a reference template.

 Reload the service or reboot the system to pickup any changes.

 systemctl daemon-reload httpd && systemctl restart httpd

 This pattern can be used to modify the configurations of other programs too.
 The stateless man page has application-specific examples.

 One advantage of the stateless design is that the system defaults can be

 Running the commands below effectively performs a system reset as if it was just installed:

 sudo rm -rf /etc sudo rm -rf /var

-In other Linux distributions, this can be a catastrophic action that renders a system unable to boot.
+In other Linux distributions, this can be a catastrophic action that may render a system unable to boot and/or inaccessible.